Beaumont B. Buck: Military career

 After graduation, Buck was commissioned as a second lieutenant in the United States Army Infantry Branch.
 His first assignment was with the 16th Infantry Regiment and served on frontier duty from 1885 to 1889.
+In August 1889, Buck became professor of military science and tactics at the University of Missouri, a position he held until 1892.

-After completing a brief tour of duty in the Philippines, he returned to the United States to serve as commandant of cadets at Baylor University from 1893 to 1894.
+After completing a brief tour of duty with the 16th Infantry at Fort Douglas, Utah, he served as commandant of cadets at Baylor University from December 1893 to May 1895.

 Upon the outbreak of the Spanish–American War in 1898, Buck entered the Second Texas Volunteer Infantry as a major and was honorably mustered out of the unit at the end of the war.
-On March 1, 1899, Buck was promoted to captain and became commandant of cadets at the University of Missouri, a position he held until 1902.
-During this period he completed three separate tours of duty in the Philippines during the Philippine–American War and married his wife Susanne Long on December 30, 1908.
-In 1914, Buck was promoted to the rank of colonel and sent to the US–Mexican border.
-A year later, he joined the Massachusetts National Guard.
+On March 1, 1899, Buck was promoted to captain.

+During the following years, he completed three separate tours of duty in the Philippines during the Philippine–American War and married his wife Susanne Long on December 30, 1908.
+In 1909, Buck graduated from the United States Army War College.
+He then served on the faculty of the Army War College from November 1909 to June 1910.

+After duty at Vancouver Barracks, Washington until March 1911, Buck served as assistant adjutant general of the Philippine Division in Manila until July 1912.
+He was acting commander of the 13th Infantry Regiment from 1912 into 1913 during a series of field training exercises in the Philippines.
+In April 1914, Buck was promoted to lieutenant colonel.
+He subsequently joined the Massachusetts National Guard as an inspector-instructor from December 1914 to June 1917 preparing guardsmen for deployment to the US-Mexican border.
+In July 1916, Buck was promoted to the rank of colonel.

 On June 12, 1917, just over two months after the American entry into World War I, Buck became the commanding officer (CO) of the 28th Infantry Regiment which, together with the 26th Infantry Regiment and the 3rd Machine Gun Battalion, formed part of the 2nd Brigade, itself part of the newly created 1st Division under Major General William L. Sibert, which was soon sent to France as part of the first contingent of the American Expeditionary Forces (AEF).
 Buck was promoted to the rank of brigadier general on August 5 and succeeded Robert Lee Bullard, a West Point classmate of 1885, in command of the 2nd Brigade.
 Buck went on to lead the brigade during the battles of Cantigny and Soissons in the spring and summer of 1918.
 Buck was awarded the Distinguished Service Cross (DSC) for his role in the capture of Berzy-le-Sec during the battle of Soissons.
 The citation for his DSC reads: